Skipton Castle Woods

 Animals

-Look to the skies for a glimpse of the many birds of prey soaring overhead in search of food, including buzzards, red kites and sparrowhawks, while kingfishers, herons and dippers can be spotted fishing in and around the water.
+Look to the skies for a glimpse of the many birds of prey soaring overhead, including buzzards, red kites and sparrowhawks.
+Kingfishers, herons and dippers can be spotted fishing in and around the water, while deer, bank voles and badgers are seen regularly throughout Skipton Castle Woods.

-As night falls, the wood comes alive with four species of bat: common pipistrelle, Natterer’s, Daubenton’s and noctule.
+As night falls, the wood comes alive with five species of bat: the common pipistrelle, Natterer’s, Daubenton’s, brown long-eared and noctule.

 Trees, plants and fungi